Last Updated on May 29, 2023 by Editor

 (2) The Blake Hotel – New Haven

-With a trendy rooftop bar/restaurant (High George) and within two blocks of Yale College, two theaters, museums, and great restaurants, The Blake delivers a heap of romantic opportunities.
+Well, with a trendy rooftop bar/restaurant (High George) and within two blocks of Yale College, two theaters, museums, and great restaurants, The Blake delivers a heap of dreamy opportunities for you and your love.

 If you’re a couple looking to feather your first nest, you’ll be extra psyched to book a room at the artsy Delamar West Hartford, smack in the center of a furniture and home goods shopping district.